rohgpt/FoodOrderCartReact/README.md

 * Backend Node Js Api Is Working (will be integrated in project later on)

-## Currently Working In Project -> EXPECT DEADLINE NOV 2022
+## Currently Working In Project -> EXPECTED DEADLINE NOV 2022

 ## Tech Used
 - React Js